Escape Plan: The Extractors

 Escape Plan: The Extractors is a 2019 American direct-to-video prison action thriller film directed and co-written by John Herzfeld, and a sequel to Escape Plan (2013) and Escape Plan 2: Hades (2018).
 It is the third and final installment in the Escape Plan film series.
-The film features Sylvester Stallone, 50 Cent, Dave Bautista and Jaime King reprising their roles from the previous films with Max Zhang, Harry Shum, Jr., Malese Jow and Devon Sawa joining the cast.
-The film was released straight-to-DVD in the United States on July 2, 2019, but received theatrical releases in such countries as Russia, Italy, Australia, Turkey and Portugal.
+The film features Sylvester Stallone, Curtis Jackson, Dave Bautista, and Jaime King reprising their roles from the previous films with Max Zhang, Harry Shum, Jr., Malese Jow, and Devon Sawa joining the cast.

+The film was released straight-to-DVD in the United States on July 2, 2019, but received theatrical releases in such countries as Russia, Italy, Australia, Turkey, Egypt and Portugal.

 Escape Plan: The Extractors received negative reviews, though they were an improvement over the previous film's reception.
 With a smaller production budget of $3.6 million, it grossed $1.8 million theatrically in some countries and was successful in the home market, having domestically grossed $2.9 million.

 Plot

-After touring factory locations in Mansfield, Ohio for her father's company, Hong Kong-based Zhang Innovations, Daya Zhang and her entourage are abducted by mercenaries despite her bodyguard and head of security Bao Yung attempting to fight them off.
+After touring factory locations in Mansfield, Ohio for her father's company, Hong Kong-based Zhang Innovations, Daya Zhang and her entourage are abducted by terrorists despite her bodyguard and head of security Bao Yung attempting to fight them off.
 The kidnappers leave Yung unconscious with a USB flash drive addressed to security expert Ray Breslin.

 In Los Angeles, Breslin crosses paths with Shen Lo, a former Zhang Innovations bodyguard.
 Both men are after Daya's father Wu Zhang, whose company is responsible for building covert prisons around the world.
 They meet with Breslin's associates – his girlfriend Abigail, Hush, and Jules – when Yung arrives with the flash drive.
 It contains a video message from Lester Clark, Jr., Daya's kidnapper and the son of Breslin's former partner; in business with Zhang, Lester, Sr. betrayed Breslin and was sent to his death.

 Breslin reaches out to Trent DeRosa, an associate, and they trace the video to a prison compound in Latvia known as “Devil's Station”.
 Abigail is also abducted, and Wu, having arrived in Mansfield to meet with police, receives a video call from Lester.
 Seeking revenge for his father's downfall, Lester demands a $700 million ransom, and executes a hostage.
 Breslin, DeRosa, Jules, Shen, and Yung depart for Latvia to rescue Daya and Abigail.